 The College is committed to providing a variety of welcoming and accessible means of reporting sexual misconduct so that all instances of sexual assault or harassment will be reported.
 All Swarthmore community members, even those who are not obligated by the College’s Sexual Assault and Harassment Policy, are strongly encouraged to report information regarding any incident of sexual assault or harassment to the interim Title IX coordinator.
 The interim Title IX coordinator is specifically charged with coordinating the initial assessment, initiating the investigation, and responding to allegations of sexual assault or harassment to stop the harassing conduct, address its effects, and prevent its recurrence.

-With the exception of those employees who have legally recognized confidentiality (Worth Health Center employees, Counseling and Psychological Services counselors, and Religious Advisers), all College employees, including faculty, staff, administrators, and student employees or volunteers who have responsibility for the welfare of other students, are required to share with the Title IX Coordinator any report of sexual assault or harassment they receive or of which they become aware.
+With the exception of those employees who have legally recognized confidentiality (Worth Health Center employees, Counseling and Psychological Services counselors, Violence Prevention Educator and Advocate Nina Harris, and Religious Advisers), all College employees, including faculty, staff, administrators, and student employees or volunteers who have responsibility for the welfare of other students, are required to share with the Title IX Coordinator any report of sexual assault or harassment they receive or of which they become aware.
 Student employees and volunteers who are required to share reports with the interim Title IX coordinator include, for example, resident assistants (RAs), Sexual Misconduct Advisers and Resource Team (SMARTeam), Acquaintance Sexual Assault Prevention (ASAP), Student Academic Mentors (SAMs), Drug and Alcohol Response Team members (DART Team), and party associates (PAs).
 These individuals are required to share with the interim Title IX coordinator all information of which they are aware, including the identities of the parties in the sexual misconduct, if known.